cdburley/gdo_climate_toolsuite_ads2032_loads/README.md

 fully reproducible manner.

 ## Output Files
-The output of this processing is stored in the [data](data/) directory with the filenames "TELL_Loads_2032_Based_on_YYYY_Weather.csv".
+The output of this processing is stored in the [TELL_Loads](data/TELL_Loads) subdirectory with the filenames "TELL_Loads_2032_Based_on_YYYY_Weather.csv".

-## Summary Plots
-Quick-look plots analyzing the data are stored in the [plots](plots/) directory.

 ## Citations
 Any use of this data in a publication, presentation, or report should use the following citations.
 Please contact